GeoDaCenter/opioid-policy-scan/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Opioid Environment Program
+# Opioid Environment Data Warehouse

-This repository stores R scripts used to wrangle, clean, join, and visualize data for the CSDS opioid environment program.
+This repository stores R scripts used to wrangle, clean, join, and visualize data for the JCOIN Opioid Environment Data Warehouse.

-The data included in this analysis will be further developed as a Policy Scan data and visualization product to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.
+The data included in this analysis will be further developed as a data and visualization product to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.

+Data requests and feedback can be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSd53yogyubGxepfwQymS_699DIGRpraSNaKb0PEPMl9rCo1Tg/viewform).

 ## Data Overview